aussie-battler/Salty-Dog-Exile-Recruit-Ai/README.md

 4. Move your mouse to the position you wish the Ai to hold or vehicle you wish the Ai to enter.
 Now hit the "space bar" :)

+**Command Ai to drive:**

+1. Exist a vehicle from a passenger seat.
+2. Order the Ai will hop in the vehicle.
+3. Get in the vehicle & mark waypoints on the map.
+You can also take over driving.

 I would like to change the ai behaviour to help kill other Exile Players out of the players group.
 Let me know if you have any ideas.